AlexandreGazagnes/kaggle/README.md

 # Kaggle

-My kaggle work, scripts and notebooks, for kernels and competitions
+My Kaggle work, scripts and notebooks, for kernels and competitions

 * Competitions :